ma3u/ai-agent-workshop/README.md

-# AI Agent Workshop: Step-by-Step Guide
+# AI Agent Workshop: General overview

 > 📖 **Looking for a full lecture summary with screenshots and direct video links?**
 > Check out the [AI-Agent-Lectures-Expert-Summary.md](./AI-Agent-Lectures-Expert-Summary.md) for a comprehensive, screenshot-rich reference!